ARizvi10/CAiT/README.md

 Chatbot Overview

 CAiT is more than just a chatbot — it’s my attempt to bring the sass, curiosity, and personality of Cleo to life through AI.
-Built with DialoGPT-Large, A GPT model from HuggingFace.co, this chatbot is primed with a custom prompt written from my experience of living with my cat, simulating what I feel her responses would be if she could speak human.
+Built with DialoGPT-Large, A GPT model from HuggingFace.co, this chatbot is primed with a custom prompt written from my experience of living with my cat, simulating how I imagine she would respond if she could speak like a human.

 Why DialoGPT?
 I chose it for its Token-Level Conversation History, which helps maintain conversational context and allows for more coherent back-and-forth exchanges — just like chatting with a cheeky feline.